Remove generic names from GROMACS binaries

-#14 Updated by David van der Spoel about 10 years ago
+#14 Updated by David van der Spoel over 10 years ago

 Previously mdrun used to be part of the RAID tools on linux boxes. genbox is reported to confict with a raytracing tool.
 Both mdrun and genbox fall under the category of programs that are being used in scripts a lot, and therefore I'm not touching them.